BSC Glasgow FC Disability Policy

 This policy is applicable to all staff, contract workers, spectators and guests of the Club on all premises and places of work occupied by the Club.

-The purpose of this policy it to ensure that BSC Glasgow complies with the Disability Discrimination Act 1995 and to ensure that disabled people falling within the definition of the Act are treated equally and fairly.
+The purpose of this policy it to ensure that BSC Glasgow complies with the Equality Act 2010 and to ensure that disabled people falling within the definition of the Act are treated equally and fairly.

-In line with the Disability Discrimination Act 1995, in this policy:
+In line with the Equality Act 2010, in this policy: